Webilop/woocommerce-html5-video/readme.txt

 = 1.7.6 =
 * Fix in webm video support.
 * Addition of Russian translations.
 Thanks to Alex Verd by this contribution.

+= 1.7.7 =
+* Fix loading videos when direct to video URLs are used without the media library.